-What is the promise of digital transformation?
+What is the promise of digital transformation in healthcare?
 It can transform operations, reduce costs and improve the quality of patient services and care.
-Health care organizations that leverage mobility, Big Data, UC and IoT will enhance the entire health care service-delivery chain from diagnosis to post-care while improving the relationship between patients, caregivers and other leveraged partners.
+Healthcare organizations that leverage mobility, Big Data, UC and IoT will enhance the entire healthcare service-delivery chain from diagnosis to post-care while improving the relationship between patients, caregivers and other leveraged partners.
 Processes will be more automated, efficient – and mobile.

 The shift from relying on physical assets to digital assets in the industry’s value chain is happening now, and its impact in the future will have more significance – and opportunities – than ever before.
 In addition, there are practical challenges to achieving a robust and functioning digital future as outlined in the table below:

-Table 1: Cloud computing service assurance for today and tomorrow.
+Table 1: Cloud computing performance management for today and tomorrow.